uniplaces/osin-dynamodb/README.md

 ## Installation

-Install library with `go get github.com/uniplaces/osin-dynamodb` or with `glide get github.com/uniplaces/osin-dynamodb` is you use [glide](https://github.com/Masterminds/glide)
+Install library with `go get github.com/uniplaces/osin-dynamodb`

+or if you use [glide](https://github.com/Masterminds/glide) with `glide get github.com/uniplaces/osin-dynamodb`

 ## Usage